London Film fest seeks beauty and controversy

 "London has a strong reputation as a centre for creativity and innovation in the film industry and I'm particularly pleased to see that the high profile films selected for the opening and closing nights have been shot in the capital with great British talent," London Mayor Boris Johnson said in a statement.

-Following in the wake of Venice Film Festival and the Toronto International Film Festival TIFF.L, London faces stiff competition from these high-profile and higher-ranking magnets for the big studios and A-listers.
+Following in the wake of Venice Film Festival and the Toronto International Film Festival (TIFF), London faces stiff competition from these high-profile and higher-ranking magnets for the big studios and A-listers.

 Many big titles of the London Festival, such as George Clooney's hotly anticipated work "The Ides of March" have already had a run in Venice, while the opening and closing films in London festival are set to make their world premiere at TIFF.